MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Turn off nonce-handling for your apps that don't use nonce.

 1. > [!NOTE]
    > Some apps use a nonce hash during authentication to prevent replay attacks.
 By default, Defender for Cloud Apps assumes an app uses a nonce.
-If the app you are working with does not use nonce, you can disable nonce-handling for this app in Defender for Cloud Apps.
+If the app you're working with doesn't use nonce, you can disable nonce-handling for this app in Defender for Cloud Apps.

     1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
-    1. In the list of apps, on the row in which the app you are configuring appears, choose the three dots at the end of the row, and then choose **Edit** app.
+    1. In the list of apps, on the row in which the app you're configuring appears, choose the three dots at the end of the row, and then choose **Edit** app.
     1. Click **Nonce-handling** to expand the section and then clear **Enable nonce handling**.
     1. Log out of the app and close out all browser sessions.
     1. Restart your browser and login to the app and verify that the login is working as expected.